risevest/frontend-test/README.md

 ### 🎯 Goal

-Create a mini web app that allows users to submit feedback and lets support agents view and filter submissions.
+Using the api given below , create a mini web app that allows users to submit feedback and lets support agents view and filter submissions.

 ### ✅ Features